Hopercsd/Field-Dependence-Independence-game/README.md

 # Field-Dependence-Independence-game
-In the context of my thesis, I hade to create a web puzzle game.
+In the context of my bachelor thesis, I had to create a web puzzle game.
 108 participants played it and whose data I used to analyze and predict their Field Dependence-Independence Group

 ## Thesis Abstract